A marketing, growth and AI operating system for Vision 2 Estimating FY26 to FY28

 The knowledge base holds V2E's IP.
 The AI agent layer holds customer lists, campaign assets, active conversations.
 None of it should be a public surface.

 The recommended pattern is an identity-aware proxy with email-verified policies, secure tunnelling for internal services without exposed firewall ports, optional device trust on sensitive surfaces, full audit logs and GeoIP scoping.
-Multiple off-the-shelf solutions ship this pattern (Cloudflare Access, Tailscale, Cisco Duo, Google IAP, AWS IAM Identity Center).
+Multiple off-the-shelf solutions ship this pattern (identity-aware access, Tailscale, Cisco Duo, Google IAP, AWS IAM Identity Center).
 None require V2E to install or maintain hardware.

 Why this stack, why now